kneath/kneath.github.com/giving/index.md

   </li>
   <li>
   <h3><a href="https://liveviolencefree.org/">Live Violence Free</a></h3>
-  <p>LVF provides support for some of the most vulnerable in Tahoe, and I'm happy to help them support those impacted by domestic abuse, sexual assault, and child abuse.</p>
+  <p>LVF provides support for some of the most vulnerable in Tahoe — people impacted by domestic abuse, sexual assault, and child abuse.</p>
   </li>
   <li>
   <h3><a href="https://foodbankedc.org/">Food Bank of El Dorado County</a></h3>